jayaganeshk/sparks/README.md

 ### Installation & Deployment

-(Instructions will be updated post-Terraform migration)

 1. Clone the repository.
 2. Configure your AWS credentials.
+3.  **Set up the Pinecone API key** (required for face recognition):
+    ```bash
+    aws ssm put-parameter \
+      --name "/pinecone/sparks" \
+      --description "Pinecone API key for Sparks face recognition service" \
+      --value "your-actual-pinecone-api-key" \
+      --type "SecureString" \
+      --region your-aws-region
+    ```
-3. Navigate to the `terraform/` directory and run `terraform init` and `terraform apply`.
+4. Navigate to the `terraform/` directory and run `terraform init` and `terraform apply`.
-4. Navigate to the `UI/` directory, run `npm install`, and then `npm run build`.
+5. Navigate to the `UI/` directory, run `npm install`, and then `npm run build`.
-5. Configure the Amplify deployment.
+6. Configure the Amplify deployment.

+### Configuration Notes

+- **Pinecone API Key**: The face recognition feature requires a Pinecone API key stored in AWS Systems Manager Parameter Store at `/pinecone/sparks`.
+This parameter must be created and updated manually for security reasons.
+- **Environment Variables**: Most configuration is handled through Terraform variables, but sensitive values like API keys are stored in SSM Parameter Store.

 ---
 *This README was generated based on an analysis of the existing `old_repo` codebase.*